PrinceNet/astro-name/readme.md

 ## License

-All algorithms are licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This project is licensed under the [MIT license](https://opensource.org/licenses/MIT).

 Have fun!